RegardsOss/RegardsOss.github.io/REGARDS-docs/regards-framework/starters/jpa-instance-starter.md

 To use Instance DAO, you have to annotate all your JPA Repositories and Entities with @InstanceEntity.
 Only those are used by the jpa-instance starter.

+# disableInstanceEntityAnnotation

+Used to disable usage of InstanceEntity annotation.
+Only use this option if you don't use the jpa-multitenant-starter.

 ## Use transaction with instance